VonHeikemen/devlog/content/web-development/tagged-unions-and-fantasy-land.md

 So, what problems does this solve?
 What do we gain?
 This solves a very specific problem, one that could happen very often if we use Functors and that is nested structures.

 Say we want to retrieve a `config` object that we have in `localStorage`.
-We know this action can fail that's why create a function that uses our `Result` variant.
+We know this action can fail that's why we created a function that uses our `Result` variant.

 ```js
 function get_config() {